Electrical Engineering, MS

 Students who wish to pursue the MS in electrical engineering must initially apply to the MSE program in electrical engineering.
 Students who later obtain a research advisor may transfer to the MS program.

-Graduates of this program have an advanced understanding of electrical engineering concepts and theories.
+Graduates have an advanced understanding of electrical engineering concepts and theories.
 They are able to develop and contribute to these concepts and theories and apply them to their specialization.

 Career examples include: